 5. Tax-deductible charity fraud

-This type of charity scam happens when criminals scam money from well-intentioned people by posing as legitimate charities.
+This type of charity scam happens when criminals scam money from well-intentioned people by posing as legitimate charities and requesting donations, claiming they’ll be tax deductible.
 If you send them money, your funds won’t help your intended cause and you won’t be able to deduct your donation on your tax return because the money didn’t go to a registered charity.

 What scammers might say: "Make a tax-deductible donation to our charity and receive generous tax benefits while helping people in need.”

 In this scam, unethical tax return preparers, or “ghost preparers,” don’t sign the tax returns they prepare.
 They will usually charge you fees based on the size of the refund you receive.
-But you could end up in trouble thanks to bogus deductions and other shifty practices to inflate your refund—and their commission.
+But you could end up in trouble thanks to bogus deductions and other shifty practices they use to inflate your refund — and their commission.

 What scammers might say: "As professional tax preparers, we guarantee we can double your refund.
 And for your convenience, we manage everything online."

 Disaster relief fund tax scams capitalize on the aftermath of catastrophic events by claiming to assist affected communities.
-Scammers may masquerade as government agencies who promise financial aid to those impacted by a natural disaster.
+Scammers may masquerade as government agencies and promise financial aid to those impacted by a natural disaster, requesting donations that they claim are tax deductible.
 These fraudulent schemes aim to deceive victims into providing personal information online or paying into non-existent relief funds.

 What scammers might say: “Support disaster relief efforts by donating to our local fund for survivors.
 For a fast donation, pay with a cash app or in gift cards.”